edgedb/edgedb/docs/cli/index.rst

    $ rm "$(which gel)"

-To remove all configuration files, run ``gel info`` to list the directories where |Gel| stores data, then use ``rm -rf <dir>`` to delete those directories.
+To remove all configuration files, run :gelcmd:`info` to list the directories where |Gel| stores data, then use ``rm -rf <dir>`` to delete those directories.